Uganda agrees to a deal with the US to take deported migrants if they don’t have criminal records

 - Multiple African states have agreed to receive deportees, including at least three so far; UN rights experts have cautioned these removals may violate international law and raise refoulement risks.

-Uganda has agreed a deal with the United States to take deported migrants on condition that the deportees should not have criminal records and not be unaccompanied minors, officials said Thursday.
+KAMPALA, Uganda — Uganda has agreed to a deal with the United States to take deported migrants as long as they don’t have criminal records and are not unaccompanied minors, the foreign ministry said Thursday.

 Coverage Details